 If you have recently separated and you and your former partner have children, you may be thinking about whether you are entitled to receive child support from your former partner, or alternatively, whether you are obliged to pay child support to them.

 There are a few options when it comes to child support.
 You can come to a self-managed agreement, get a child support assessment, and/or enter into a binding or limited child support agreement.

-This article will provide you with an overview of your options when it comes to child support, what child support is designed to cover and how we can assist.
+This article will provide you with an overview of your options when it comes to child support, what child support is designed to cover and how our expert team of Perth family lawyers can assist.

 Self-managed child support

 Self-managed child support is the term given to a child support arrangement that is informally agreed upon by you and your former partner.
 This means that you have a verbal or handshake agreement about who is to pay who, how much is to be paid, when payments are to be made and what payments are to cover.

 If you and your former partner can come to an arrangement that you are both happy with and agree is fair, this could be a good option for you.
 However, you need to remember that since it is not a formal agreement, it isn’t legally binding.

 If you and your former partner aren’t able to reach an agreement between yourselves about how much child support is a fair and reasonable amount, or if you just aren’t sure how to work out how much is a fair amount, you can apply for a child support assessment.